Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Tami Tacker currently teaches undergraduate courses in mathematics at Purdue Global, conducts preterm online workshops to ease student anxiety as they prepare for math class, serves on committees within the University, and is the course lead for Survey of Mathematics.
 She began her online journey with the University in 2003 as an adjunct faculty member.
 Over her career, Tacker has shared her love of numbers with middle school, high school, and college-level mathematics students at several institutions.
 Her goal is to make all students, no matter their skill level, comfortable while learning mathematics.

-Education: MS, Stephen F. Austin State University; MS, Purdue University Global
+Education: MS, Stephen F. Austin State University; MS, Purdue Global

 Honors and Achievements: Outstanding Full-Time Adjunct and Outstanding Curriculum Revision/Innovation nominee (Kaplan University)